Nobody (Wonder Girls song): Japanese

 The PV begins with Sohee holding a newspaper The New York Lines with the "wonderful" Wonder Girls as the front cover and an article titled "Nobody, the worldwide hit".
 Sohee in white shades folds the newspaper.
 Then, it reveals that the Wonder Girls are in an airplane.
 The screen pans from left to right, showing the members in neon dresses: Sunye in green, Hyelim in blue, Yoobin in orange, Yeeun in yellow, and Sohee in pink.
-As the airplane side slides down, the member walk out from the stairs to be greeted by paparazzi.
-The girls walk past the paparazzi forward to a stage.
-The back of the stage slides closed.
+As the airplane side slides down, the members walk out from the stairs to be greeted by paparazzi.
+The girls walk forward to a stage.
 Yoobin begins with "it'll never change" and the song begins with the girls dancing with their microphone stands.
-After Sohee's second verse and during Yeeun's chorus, it pans out to show a black-and-white TV showing the Nobody music video.
-A family is watching and dancing to Nobody in one room and switches to another room with two ladies dancing along.
-The TV is zoomed in to see the girls in changed dresses and hairstyles.
-The girls are in upgraded golden dresses similar to the ones in their 2008 version.
-The stage changed to have a live band, a pianist to the left, and four background singers to the right.
-The song continues with Yeeun and Sunye sharing the chorus leading to Yeeun's high note, then Sunye's ad libs.
-The song ends with Yoobin's rap and a pose with the microphones.
+After Sohee's second verse and during Yeeun's chorus, it pans out to show a black-and-white TV showing the "Nobody" music video.
+A family is watching and dancing to "Nobody" in one room; the cameras pans to another room with two ladies dancing along.
+The TV is zoomed in to see the girls in upgraded golden dresses.
+The stage is changed to have a live band.
+The song continues and ends with Yoobin's rap and a pose with the microphones.